Executive Summary

 Month 2+: Implementation

-- Pilot chosen approach (if on-premise or hybrid)
+- Pilot your chosen approach (if on-premise or hybrid)